district10/blog/_posts/post-0087-leetcode.md

     Do not allocate extra space for another array, you must do this in place with constant memory.

-    For example,
+    For example

-    Given input array `nums = [1,1,2]`,
+    :   Given input array `nums = [1,1,2]`,

         Your function should return `length = 2`, with the first two elements of nums being `1` and `2` respectively.
 It doesn't matter what you leave beyond the new length.
 </div>

 ~~~ {#dup-a1 .c}